AndreasG11/MAE224/Example-3-:-Servos.md

 <img src="https://github.com/mkfu/MAE224/blob/master/images/example2circuit.png" width="600">
 </p>

 Paste the following Matlab code into a new script.
-Make sure that the folder containing Photon.m is contained within your file path.
+Note that you should have added Photon.m to your Matlab path in an earlier tutorial.

 Matlab code: